 A previous Report included details of OIG reports, recommendations, and oversight for the Program.
-In FY 2023, OIG issued a Semiannual Report to Congress and several high impact audit reports to the Commission.10 Since the inception of its first Inspector General, the OIG's work products have contributed to enhancing confidence in the Program, improving economies and efficiencies, and promoting Program growth.
-OIG's oversight ultimately preserves jobs for Americans who are blind or significantly disabled and promotes integrity in the Ability One Program.
+In FY 2023, OIG issued a Semiannual Report to Congress and conducted field work for several audit engagements about the AbilityOne Commission and its Program.10 The OIG has oversight on the federal program creating quality employment opportunities across all economic sectors for people who are blind or have other significant disabilities.